How is Zeffy free?

 Case study: How Say Hi Foundation sold tricky tray tickets using Zeffy and saved $39,935

-The Say Hi Foundation Inc. successfully leveraged Zeffy's online raffle platform for their 2024 Tricky Tray and Bourbon Bonanza Event.
+The Say Hi Foundation Inc. successfully used Zeffy's online raffle platform for their 2024 Tricky Tray and Bourbon Bonanza Event.
 This creative fundraiser combined a tricky tray with a bourbon-themed gathering, appealing to a diverse audience.
 They created a high-value experience for attendees by offering general admission tickets that included tricky tray baskets, catered food, an open bar, and live music.

 Using Zeffy's free ticketing system, they raised an impressive $39,935 and saved $2,000 in fees.
 This event shows how cost-effective — and better, free — online tools can significantly boost a nonprofit's fundraising potential and community engagement.